 My last point is something that I live by and you may choose to also.

 I aim to live with healthy habits for at least 90% of the time.
-The other 10% I allow myself to relax.
-If we go out for dinner and it's outside my 12-hour window of eating I don’t stress.
+For the other 10% I allow myself to relax.
+If we go out for dinner and it’s outside my 12-hour window of eating I don’t stress.
 I certainly don’t stress about the delicious dessert we share either.